Pleavin Power Limited | 24/7 Nationwide Generator Specialists

 Outdoor generators are mainly protected with a protective frame that’s waterproof to prevent any long-term damage.
 These are all the components needed for a diesel generator to work!

-If you need help with relocating your diesel generator, get in touch with us today.
-Alternatively, we can assist you with generator servicing covering everything from replacing the engine fluids and components inline with OEM recommendations as well as testing the fuel systems and cranking batteries.
+If you need help relocating your diesel generator, please feel free to contact us today.
+If not, we can help you with generator servicing covering everything from replacing the engine fluids and components inline with OEM recommendations as well as testing the fuel systems and cranking batteries.